accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Choose the mobile device as the source and stay on the "Inspection" tab (buttons at top right).
 1. Use the arrows in Accessibility Inspector to access each element of the interface.
 1. Check that
-	- for each text that structures the screen, the "Traits" parameter contains the value "Headers";
+	- for each text that structures the screen, the "Traits" parameter contains the value "Headings";
 	- that each text whose "Traits" parameter contains the value "Headings" is relevant, i.e.
-		- the title thus declared is useful for structuring the screen;
+		- the heading thus declared is useful for structuring the screen;
-		- that the text contained in the title makes it possible to understand the content of the section thus titled.
+		- the text contained in the heading makes it possible to understand the content of the section thus titled.
 1. If this is the case, the criterion is validated.

 ###### Android

 1. Activate the **screen reader**.
 1. Use the playback controls menu and select "Headings".
-1. Scroll through the headings by sliding your finger up or down.
+1. Browse through the headings by sliding your finger up or down.
 1. Check that
 	- each text structure on the screen is reached in this way and is rendered as a heading;
 	- that each heading is relevant, i.e.